 On October 15th, 2005, Art won First Place in the Solo Odaiko section of the most prestigious and renowned taiko contest in the World - The Tokyo International Wadaiko Contest

 Before becoming a solo artist in 2001, he was a featured performer with groups including the Sacramento Taiko Dan and one of the top taiko groups in the world, Ondekoza.

 Utilizing his extensive training in both traditional and modern taiko techniques, he continues to perform all over the world, as well as teach in both English and Japanese to taiko enthusiasts and newcomers alike.

-In addition to his teaching and solo performing schedule, he is the instructor of groups 'Suiko' and 'Nadeshiko', as well as the leader and Artistic Director of his own group, Wadaiko Ensemble TOKARA.
-He was also a member and part-time instructor with Grandmaster Daihachi Oguchi and Osuwa Daiko AshuraGumi for six years.
+In addition to his teaching and solo performing schedule, he is the instructor of groups 'Suiko' and 'Nadeshiko', as well as the leader and Artistic Director of the internationally touring group, Wadaiko TOKARA.
+Art was also a performer with Grandmaster Daihachi Oguchi and Osuwa Daiko AshuraGumi for six years.

 Wadaiko Tokara Official Touring and Information Pamplet

 Nagano Prefecture is widely known as the outdoor capital of Japan.

 No other prefecture offers better hiking and trekking, and Nagano